 While the the cupcakes are baking, you can cut the toffee chocolate covered pretzels to make the spider legs.
 When the cupcakes are cool, spread a dollop of frosting on the cupcake.
 Put the Ferrero Rocher chocolate in the middle of the cupcake.
 Put two pretzel legs on each side as shown in the picture.
 Add the two candy eyes and you have Ferrero Rocher Red Velvet Spider Cupcakes!

 These cute, easy-to-decorate Ferrero Rocher Red Velvet Spider Cupcakes are perfect for Halloween!
-Your kids will have fun decorating them.
-The red velvet cake recipe is moist and delicious.
+Your kids will have fun decorating them and the red velvet cake recipe is moist and delicious.
 Make Halloween even more fun with these adorable, not too spooky, spider cupcakes.
+It’s not too messy for mom!

 - 2 cups flour